 - 1/4 cup water

 - 2 tablespoons water

-- 2 packages (12 oz each) frozen Green Giant® Fire Roasted Root Vegetables With Red Onions
+- 2 packages (12 oz each) Green Giant® Fire Roasted Root Vegetables with Red Onions

 - 1Heat oven to 325°F. Using tip of small paring knife, make 12 small slits evenly spaced about 1-inch deep all over roast.
 Insert 1 garlic clove half into each slit.
 Sprinkle roast with salt and pepper.

 - 2In 5-quart ovenproof Dutch oven, heat 2 tablespoons oil over medium-high heat.
 Cook roast until brown on all sides, 1 to 2 minutes each side.
 Remove from Dutch oven.
 In small bowl, mix broth, mustard and thyme.
 Pour into Dutch oven, stirring to loosen browned bits from bottom.
 Heat to boiling; return roast to Dutch oven.
 Cover; bake 1 1/2 to 2 hours or until roast is tender and can easily be pulled apart with 2 forks.
 Remove roast to platter; cover and keep warm.

 - 3Skim excess fat from broth in Dutch oven.
 In small bowl, mix 1/4 cup water and the cornstarch.
 Gradually stir into mixture in Dutch oven.
 Heat to boiling, stirring constantly, until bubbly and thickened.

 - 4Meanwhile, in 12-inch nonstick skillet, heat 4 teaspoons oil and 2 tablespoons water over medium-high heat.
 Add both packages frozen vegetable blend; cover.
 Cook 8 to 10 minutes, stirring occasionally, until thoroughly cooked.
 Serve pot roast with gravy and vegetables.